spatialos/gdk-for-unity/docs/modules/deployment-launcher/upload-assemblies.md

 ### Input validation

-The Deployment Launcher will validate your chosen assembly name to ensure that it is properly formed.
-Your assembly name must:
+The Deployment Launcher validates your chosen assembly name to ensure that it is properly formed.
+Your assembly name:

 * Must contain at least 5 characters.
 * Must contain at most 64 characters.
-* Not contain invalid characters.
+* Can contain alphanumeric characters.
+* Can contain the following special characters:
-  * `_`, `.`, and `-` are accepted characters.
+  * `_`, `.`, and `-`.

-If validation fails, the **Upload assembly** button will be disabled and you will see an error similar to below:
+If validation fails, the **Upload assembly** button is disabled and an error similar to below is displayed:

 ```text
 Assembly Name "<invalid_name>" is invalid.
 Must conform to the regex: ^[a-zA-Z0-9_.-]{5,64}